SelectQED/diffisn/README.md

 ### git diff

-put scripts/git-diffisn shell script file in path
+put `scripts/git-diffisn` shell script file in path

-and then you can use `git diffisn` command
+and then you can use `git diffisn` command just like the normal `git diff` command.

 ### TUI keybindings